SamuelDataE/API_StockMarketData/03-AWS/AWS_Setup.md

 ```
 <br>

 If your bucket name in S3 is not **api.alphavantage.data**.
-Change the code accordingly.
+Change the code accordingly (line #10).
 The name of your bucket in which you want to save the data must be in the code.

 <br><br><br><br>